 Like I said above, I never wanted to climb the corporate ladder.
 I wanted a creative job where I could make beautiful things and share them with the world.
 First it was a ballerina, then a fashion designer, now I’m a blogger, and definitely in my comfort zone.
 While none of those are the most stable or easy to get jobs, I am passionate about them.
 If I was honest with myself, I would have skipped the corporate world all together, and potentially avoided this whole mess.

 Look At Your Job Options

 Is what you were doing really the right job for you?
 If not, that’s ok!
 Figure out what you’re meant to do.
 If I’ve learned anything I’ve figured out that I’m not good at things that I don’t enjoy doing.
 It’s also important to find the right place to do the job you want to do.
 The people around you, the atmosphere, the work that you’re doing, you have to believe in it!
 Work isn’t always super fun, it is work after all, but in the grand scheme of things you need to believe in.

 On that note, don’t accept jobs that you know you’ll hate.
 I applied for tons of “marketing” jobs that sounds great on paper but are really grand pyramid schemes of event marketing where you’ll stand at events trying to get people to sign up for a new cell service.
 (No thank you.)

 Apply For Unemployment

-Do it.
+Apply for unemployment as soon as possible.
 Don’t be too proud to apply for unemployment.
-You may or may not get it depending on the terms of your exit from the workplace, but if you can get it, it helps a ton.
+You may or may not get it depending on the terms of your exit from the workplace, severance packages, but if you can get it, it helps a ton.
 There’s nothing shameful about being able to pay your rent!
 You’ll most likely have to prove you’re applying for jobs while you’re accepting payments.